-L&I and Workers' Compensation Medical Benefits
+L&I And Workers' Comp Medical Benefits

 When an injury or illness occurs at work, it is crucial that you seek medical assistance as soon as possible.
 Some injuries require minimal care, while others require extensive treatment.
-L&I will cover all medical costs associated with your claim.
+L&I medical benefits will cover all medical costs associated with your claim.
 This can include doctor appointments, treatments, surgeries, occupational therapy, and prescription medications.

 Who Pays For L&I Medical Benefits?